The Issue: Even Casablanca Isn’t Far Enough Away to Avoid A California Residency Audit

 Changing Residency To Another State vs. Another Country

 Not so when it comes to changing residency to another country.
 The residency case law has a strong bias against expats.
 It assumes California residents who move overseas are leaving for temporary purposes, not to change their legal residency.
-This is especially the case if they keep significant contacts which indicate an intent to return, at least in the eyes of the FTB, such as bank accounts or a driver’s license.
+This is especially the case if they keep significant contacts which indicate an intent to return, at least in the eyes of the FTB, such as bank accounts or a driver’s license, not to mention real property.
 But even if a resident sells his home or terminates his lease or otherwise gives up his accommodations in California, that might not be enough to change residency if the plan is to work in a foreign country.

-The worst part is, while the US has tax treaties with other nations, which prevent double taxation at the federal level, California is not a party to any US tax treaty For federal tax purposes, expats may receive a credit for paying taxes in one country reducing their taxes in the other.
-Not so with California taxes.
+The worst part is, while the US has tax treaties with most other nations, which prevent double taxation at the federal level, California is not a party to any US tax treaty.
+For federal tax purposes, expats may receive a credit for paying income taxes in one country reducing their taxes in the other.
+Not so with California income taxes.
 The result can be paying a double tax.

 Merchant Marines, Oil Workers, And Going All The Way To China

 There are literally scores of cases involving California residents leaving the state to go overseas for employment purposes, only to find they owe taxes for income earned while out of the country.
-In the early part of the last century, the cases often involved members of the merchant marines, who might leave the state for years at a time before returning.
+In the early part of the last century, the cases often involved members of the merchant marines, who might leave the state for years at a time before returning (often to a patient spouse who remained in the state).
 During the 1960s, it was oil workers who contracted for long-term work in the Middle East.
-And more recently, it’s the global economy of marketing and financial services.
+And more recently, it’s the global economy of marketing and financial services that lures residents to jobs abroad.

 The stark lesson: even going all the way to China might not make you a nonresident